-disciplinary team of researchers.
+2022; World Health Organization (WHO) 2020), and AR-MMAN (ARMMAN 2008) runs one of the largest mHealth programs in this domain in India.
+Our system, SAHELI (System for Allocating Healthcare-resources Efficiently given Limited Interventions), is the result of deep partnership of an interdisciplinary team of researchers.
 SAHELI (meaning 'female friend' in Hindi) is designed to assist, rather than substitute, health workers in their normal workflow.
 The key contributions of deployed SAHELI are:

 - SAHELI includes the first deployed application of RMABs for public health, and it is continuously in use by our partner NGO ARMMAN. - A key novelty of the deployment is that it both predicts RMAB model parameters and computes optimal policies; in contrast with most past research that has focused on computing optimal policies.
-To that end, we provide an improved and robust machine learning prediction framework by performing model selection and evaluation of real-world RMAB systems. - We deployed SAHELI on cloud infrastructure with an emphasis on frugality throughout the end-to-end pipeline given the resource constraints of the NGO partner. - We present an impact analysis of SAHELI showcasing the characteristics of beneficiries who benefit the most from our system.
+To that end, we provide an improved and robust machine learning prediction framework by performing model selection and evaluation of real-world RMAB systems. - We deployed SAHELI on cloud infrastructure with an emphasis on frugality throughout the end-to-end pipeline given the resource constraints of the NGO partner. - We present Responsible AI practices to address ethical considerations for deploying an AI system for impact in underserved communities, particularly in this non-western context.

 SAHELI has been developed as a platform, with the ability to be scaled to more NGOs in more domains.
-Our source code and data dictionary are available on Github2.
-For details on the ethics and data use, please refer to the appendix.
+Our source code and data dictionary are available on Github1.